MozillaFoundation/mofo-standards/README.md

 Prior to landing a pull request in one of our repositories we require at least one developer to peer review your code.

-On GitHub our repos should have the following labels:
+On GitHub our repos should have the following labels (click [here](https://github.com/MozillaFoundation/mofo-standards/labels) for the canonical list of labels with their coloring):

 - `PR – Needs Review`
 - `PR – Needs Work`